JoseVicenteTejero/20487D_MOD05_LAK_EX1_BlueYonder.Flights.Service/README.md

 JOSE VICENTE TEJERO - 06/01/2021

 RESUMEN
-# Module 5: Hosting Services On-Premises and in Azure
-# Lab: Host an ASP.NET Core service in a Windows Service
-### Creating an ASP.NET Core Application
-#### Task 1: Create an ASP.NET Core application project
-Install the Microsoft.AspNetCore.Hosting.WindowsServices NuGet package Modify the Main method to use Kestrel RunAsService hosting

-Registering the Windows Service
-Start the Windows Service and test it

-PROBLEMAS
-No

 **Module 5: Hosting Services On-Premises and in Azure**

 **Lab: Host an ASP.NET Core service in a Windows Service**